Good things are happening in British business

 It is, of course, possible to start with a simple website and grow it over time.
-Understanding what you want your website to do and its audience can also help you think of how you might promote it to the right audience through social media channels such as Facebook, Instagram and LinkedIn.
-See more in our guide to using social media.
+Understanding what you want your website to do and who its audience is can help you decide which channels to promote it on – whether that is Facebook, Instagram, X (formerly Twitter) or elsewhere.

-Once you know why you want a website, what you want to do with it and what you want it to do for your business you can start getting one set up.
+Once you know why you want a website, and what you want it to do for your business, you can start getting one set up.

-You can’t have a website without a domain name – you will generally want one closely related to your business name and then decide the domain type, for example, .co.uk, .com or .org.
-What you choose may depend on availability, cost and your type of organisation.
-Domain names can be free or cost anything up to a publicly reported $49.7 million USD for carinsurance.com in 2010.
+You can’t have a website without a domain name.
+You’ll generally want one closely related to your business name and then decide the domain type, for example: ‘.co.uk’, ‘.com’ or ‘.org’.
+What you select may depend on availability, cost and your type of organisation.

-You can purchase a domain name (mycompany.com) from a domain registrar, such as Easyspace†, Godaddy† or UK2†, or through the third-party website builder you use to create your website.
+You can purchase a domain name (mycompany.com) from a domain registrar, such as Easyspace, Godaddy or UK21, or through the third-party website builder you use to create your website.

-If you decide to opt for a third-party site, make sure they offer the features that you want for your site, such as galleries, animations, video, mapping tools, links to your social accounts and forms if needed.
-If you want to add a shopping cart, you will need to make sure that you can integrate it fully with the rest of your site seamlessly.
+If you decide to build your own site via a third-party website builder, make sure they offer the features that you want for your site.
+Features such as galleries, animations, video, mapping tools, links to your social accounts and forms are all useful.
+When adding a shopping cart, you’ll need to make sure that you can integrate it with the rest of your site.

-Ideally, make sure any design for your site will work equally well on a mobile phone as it does on a laptop or desktop computer.
+Ideally, make sure your site design will work equally well on a mobile phone as it does on a laptop or desktop computer.

-If you want to build an online store you may want to opt for a specialist ecommerce provider.
-Examples of shopping cart software include, Big Cartel†, OpenCart† and Zen Cart† to display your products, as well as to track orders and manage inventory.
+If you want to build an online store, you may want to opt for a specialist ecommerce provider.
+Examples of shopping cart software include, Big Cartel, OpenCart and Zen Cart1 to display your products, as well as to track orders and manage inventory.
 Check out the reviews to find the best one to suit you.

 Keep your customers’ details secure by using trustworthy third-party payment software.
-As well as Lloyds Bank Cardnet which allows you to accept online payments quickly and securely, there are other providers such as Google Wallet† and Paypal† that you can use for your online store.
-Integrating this software may be possible via your third-party shopping cart software provider.
-Non-profit organisations may also use software specifically designed for fundraising, such as Blackbaud†, DonorPerfect† and thankQ†.
-For more details see our guide to accepting online payments.
+As well as Lloyds Bank Cardnet, which allows you to accept online payments quickly and securely, there are other providers such as Google Wallet and Paypal1 that you can use for your online store.
+Integrating this software may be possible through your third-party shopping cart software provider.
+Non-profit organisations may also use software specifically designed for fundraising, such as Blackbaud, DonorPerfect and thankQ1.
+For more details, see our guide to accepting online payments.

-You will need to decide how to host your website.
-Web hosting is basically the technology that holds your website on a server and then delivers the web pages to your customers’ browsers via the World Wide Web.
+You’ll need to decide how to host your website.
+Web hosting is the technology that holds your website on a server and then delivers the web pages to your customers’ browsers through the World Wide Web.